marknooch/foodtrucks/readme.md

 # Configure your local development environment

-I used VS Code and the [AWS Toolkit](https://aws.amazon.com/visualstudiocode/) extension to develop this.
-Configure your AWS credentials using the toolkit.
-Enter the `terraform-bootstrap` directory and `terraform apply` to create the s3 backend bucket.
+I used VS Code, the [AWS Toolkit](https://aws.amazon.com/visualstudiocode/) and [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extensions to develop this.
+1. Configure your AWS credentials using the toolkit.
+2. Enter the `terraform-bootstrap` directory and `terraform apply` to create the s3 backend bucket.

 I decided to not use atlantis to create the s3 backend for the state for the app because I was concerned about a circular dependency.
 Some poeple use [custom workflows in Atlantis](https://www.runatlantis.io/docs/custom-workflows.html#use-cases) to store terraform state files in a backend consistently.
 I would look into this if I were building out Atlantis for a large group of people to use together to reduce the configuration duplication, developer friction, and huamn error risk associated with not storing terraform's state appropriately.